From ancient rock formations to mountains swirled with ochre, this continent is a geological wonderland.

 Yet for two decades now, successive governments have tried to impose uranium mines and radioactive waste dumps on unwilling remote communities.
 Right now, they're pushing to ship, store and bury national radioactive waste on Aboriginal country in South Australia, even though SA said no being an international waste dump.

-How we handle radioactive waste is an issue that lasts longer than this generation.
+Decisions on handling radioactive waste last longer than this generation.